wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 These two configuration values might contain a custom path where to place, respectively, WordPress core files and WordPress "content packages": plugin, themes, MU plugins, and dropins.

-`"wordpress-install-dir"` is not even a WP Starter specific configuration, but it comes from the WordPress core installer.
-Regardless of whether the Wordpress core installer is used, this configuration is required to tell WP Starter where WordPress core files are located.
+`"wordpress-install-dir"` is not even a WP Starter specific configuration, but was first introduced by the [John P. Block's WordPress core installer](https://packagist.org/packages/johnpbloch/wordpress-core-installer) and then also supported by [Roots' one](https://packagist.org/packages/roots/wordpress-core-installer).

-This configuration defaults to `"./wordpress"` meaning a `wordpress` folder inside project root.
+Regardless of whether any of the above WordPress core installers is used, **`wordpress-install-dir` configuration is required** to tell WP Starter where WordPress core files are located.
+It defaults to `"./wordpress"` meaning a `wordpress` folder inside project root.

 `"wordpress-content-dir"` has been introduced by WP Starter and it is located differently from other WP Starter settings to be in symmetry with `"wordpress-install-dir"`.

-This configuration defaults to `"./wp-content"` meaning a `wp-content` folder inside project root.
+It defaults to `"./wp-content"` meaning a `wp-content` folder inside project root.